 First Responders, Resiliency Skills and Prevention of PTSD

 First Responders experience job-related stress that can have a severe negative impact on their personal relationships.
-The Make A Plan workshop guides First Responders and their primary supports person(s) in building skills and concrete plans so they can stay healthy, happy, and have more successful outcomes in their personal lives.
+The Planning for Work-Related Trauma with Your Significant Other workshop guides First Responders and their primary supports person(s) in building skills and concrete plans so they can stay healthy, happy, and have more successful outcomes in their personal lives.

 Consider a few statistics:

 - A divorcing employee’s job performance drops by 5075%.
 (Integrated International Development)

 - We know that divorce rates for First Responders average 80%, which is 3040% higher than the general population.
 (Strongerfamilies.org)

 - In 2014 there were 26 First Responders across Canada , and 17 from Ontario alone, who lost their lives through suicide as a result of PTSD.
 (Tema, 2015)

 - 70% of PTSD sufferers have addictions (Morley, 2015)